dingtim/hugo-academic/content/en/_index.md

           date_end: '2023-03-10'
           description: |2-

-              * Participated in the CTB competition and received an honorable mention.
+              * Participated in the CTB competition and received an honorable mention;
-              * Conducted data analysis and research paper as part of a 6-person team.
+              * Conducted data analysis and research paper as part of a 6-person team

         - title: First-Aid Training
           company: Traning